-When you serve super crunchy & juicy Japanese pork cutlet over a bed of steamed rice and shredded cabbage, you get this Crispy Tonkatsu Donburi.
-A rice bowl that will get everyone to the kitchen table in seconds!
+When you serve super crunchy and juicy Japanese pork cutlet over a bed of steamed rice and shredded cabbage, you get Crispy Tonkatsu Donburi.
+This rice bowl will get everyone to the kitchen table in seconds!
 Drizzle with Japanese mayo and tonkatsu sauce as you like.

 When I was little, I wasn’t a big meat eater and I had a hard time swallowing a big chunk of meat.
 As attentive and amenable as a mom can be, my mother made this Crispy Tonkatsu Donburi (クリスピーとんかつ丼ぶり) instead of regular Tonkatsu for me.
 Even though I have longer any problem chewing my meat, I continue to make this dish to my family as the cutlets have a lighter and crispier texture which we enjoy very much.